 $5400.
 (Based on single occupancy)

-NOTE: International airfare, gratuities, alcoholic beverages, laundry, souvenirs, items of a personal nature and travel insurance are NOT included.
+NOTE: International airfare to and from Bangkok, Thailand, Laos visa, gratuities, alcoholic beverages, laundry, souvenirs, items of a personal nature and travel insurance are NOT included.

 Laos is accessed most easily from Bangkok, Thailand from where there are daily flights to many points across the globe.
-For those who will also participate in Cambodia trip immediately preceding Laos trip; we will fly from Siem Reap, Cambodia to Pakse, Laos.
-Those not participating in Cambodia trip will fly from Bangkok, Thailand to Pakse, Laos.
 It is highly recommended that participants arrive in Bangkok at least 24 hours prior to flight to Laos, to allow for any delays in flight to Bangkok.
-Fares are subject to change without notice.

 While domestic fares cost is included, price can vary if there is change in cost prior to purchase.